 With GPS tracking for snowplows, municipal fleet managers can easily locate a stranded driver’s last location and send help right away.
 By sending help right to the last known GPS coordinates, help arrives sooner rather than later and reduces risk of illness or injury from the cold.

 It would be great if every driver made the best use of their time behind the wheel!
 Unfortunately, efficiency isn’t guaranteed.
 Between unofficial side trips and wasteful driving habits, there’s a surprising amount of time, fuel, and rock salt that can go to waste during snowplow operations.

 GPS fleet tracking can help municipalities reduce waste in snowplow operations by tracking driver activities.
 With logs of where each vehicle has traveled, engine idle time, acceleration and braking habits, and other key data, fleet managers can quickly spot wasteful drivers and correct the behaviors that lead to wasted time and resources.

 Winter weather makes emergency response services more complicated and dangerous.
 In some situations, there might not be a clear road to an emergency call location.
 With GPS location data for each of your snowplows in the field, you can quickly identify which plows are closest to the path that emergency responders need to be cleared.

 This can save precious minutes on the process of having snowplow drivers call out their locations over the radio to confirm who is the closest.
 In an emergency response situation, this could save lives.

 These are just a few of the ways that using GPS fleet tracking for snowplow operations can help your municipality this winter.
-Get started on making your municipality safer and more efficient for winter now!
+Interested in learning on how you can get started on making your municipality safer and more efficient for winter now?
+Contact Rastrac today!